rsynnot/magic-lists-for-navidrome/README.md

 **That's it!** The application will be running in a Docker container with all dependencies included.

+## System Check

+MagicLists automatically validates your configuration on startup.
+If any issues are detected, you'll be redirected to a system check page that shows:

+- **Environment Variables**: Checks that required variables are set
+- **Navidrome URL**: Verifies your server is reachable
+- **Navidrome Authentication**: Tests your credentials
+- **Navidrome Artists API**: Confirms API access is working
+- **OpenRouter API Key**: Checks if AI features are configured (optional)
+- **Library Configuration**: Shows multiple library setup status

+If checks fail, detailed suggestions are provided to help resolve issues.
+You can also access the system check at any time via `/system-check`.

 ### Option 2: Local Development (Advanced)

 1. **Install dependencies:**